USS Hemminger

-USS Hemminger (DE-746) is a in service with the United States Navy from 1944 to 1946 and from 1950 to 1958.
-In 1959, she was transferred to Thailand, where she serves as HTMS Pin Klao (เรือหลวงปิ่นเกล้า) until she was decommissioned on 10 September 2025, after 66 years of service.
+USS Hemminger (DE-746) was a in service with the United States Navy from 1944 to 1946 and from 1950 to 1958.
+In 1959, she was transferred to Thailand, where she served as HTMS Pin Klao (เรือหลวงปิ่นเกล้า) until she was decommissioned on 10 September 2025, after 66 years of service.
 She is the last to be decommissioned.

 History

 United States Navy (1944–1958)

 USS Hemminger was named in honor of Cyril Franklin Hemminger who was killed during the Battle of Savo Island.
 The ship was launched on 12 September 1943 by the Western Pipe and Steel Company, San Francisco, California; sponsored by Mrs. Sue Frances Hemminger, widow; and commissioned on 30 May 1944.

 World War II

 With the ship's shakedown completed, Hemminger reached Pearl Harbor in August 1944 to train submarines for war patrols.
 She also patrolled between Pearl and Eniwetok and worked in hunter-killer antisubmarine operations.
 On 28 February 1945 while on a HUK mission with and CortDiv 53, the destroyer escort was diverted to participate in the fruitless search for Lieutenant General Millard F. Harmon, Commander Army Air Forces Pacific, whose plane had disappeared.
 After patrol duty in the Marshall Islands, Hemminger sailed on 30 April to escort a resupply convoy to Okinawa, where battle still raged.
 From 16 May to 20 June, she acted as screen for a carrier group engaged in neutralization of Sakishima Gunto and supported ground forces on Okinawa, as well as the air attack on Kyūshū.

 Hemminger joined CortDiv 53 and for further hunter-killer patrol around Guam and Eniwetok until sailing for the Philippines on 27 September.
 Detached from the Pacific Fleet, Hemminger reached Norfolk, Virginia, on 2 December via Saipan, Pearl Harbor, San Diego, California, and the Panama Canal.
 Training out of Green Cove Springs, Florida, occupied Hemminger until she decommissioned there on 17 June 1946 and went into reserve.